VaritTT/VaritTT/README.md

 Hi 👋 My name is Varit Tubtim
 =============================

-Third-year Computer Science | KMITL
+Computer Science | KMITL
 -----------------------------------

-I am currently enrolled in a full-stack web development module course and learning React and Node.js programming.
+I recently graduated with a degree in Computer Science from King Mongkut's Institute of Technology Ladkrabang.
+I have hands-on experience in full-stack development, which has increased my passion for software development.

+Currently, I’m learning more about web development through a full-stack course and exploring Golang..

 * 🌍  I'm based in Samut Prakan, Thailand
-* ✉️  You can contact me at [64050661@kmitl.ac.th](mailto:64050661@kmitl.ac.th)
+* ✉️  You can contact me at [varit.tubtim@gmail.com](mailto:varit.tubtim@gmail.com)

 ### Skills